 Python libraries: \begin{itemize} \item \textit{Plotly Dash}: User interface library for creating data-driven web applications around dashboard visualizations entirely in Python. \item \textit{NetworkX}\footnote{https://networkx.org/}: Social Network Analysis library for network reading, creation, generation, manipulation, measuring, and visualization. \item \textit{Shapely}\footnote{https://github.com/Toblerity/Shapely}: Library for manipulating geometric objects in the Cartesian plane. \end{itemize}

 Fig. \ref{fig:architecture} shows the library stack used to develop Dash Sylvereye.
-Leaflet.js provides the layer of tiled web maps as well as zooming and panning capabilities, whereas the PixiJS library provides WebGL-powered street network drawing primitives (polygons and sprites).
+Leaflet.js provides a layer of tiled web maps as well as zooming and panning capabilities, whereas the PixiJS library provides WebGL-powered street network drawing primitives (polygons and sprites).
 This is done by using Leaflet.PixiOverlay which provides a Leaflet.js overlay where PixiJS can draw.

-Dash Sylvereye also makes use of other third-party JavaScript libraries, such as JSTS for defining edge hit polygons, RBush for efficiently finding edge hit polygons that have been clicked by the user, and Chroma.js for computing color scales for edges, nodes, and markers.
+Dash Sylvereye also makes use of other third-party JavaScript libraries, such as JSTS for defining edge-hit polygons, RBush for efficiently finding edge-hit polygons that have been clicked by the user, and Chroma.js for computing color scales for edges, nodes, and markers.

 React Leaflet is used to bring everything together: the Leaflet.js map, the tilemap layer, and the road network visualization layer that exploits Leaflet.PixiOverlay.
-All these elements are encapsulated into the \textit{SyvereyeRoadNetwork} React Component.
-The React component is then is wrapped to produce the \textit{SyvereyeRoadNetwork} Dash component by using a toolchain provided by Dash.
+All these elements are encapsulated into the \textit{SylvereyeRoadNetwork} React Component.
+The React component is then wrapped to produce the \textit{SylvereyeRoadNetwork} Dash component by using the toolchain provided by Dash.